ResearchObject/ro-crate/docs/profiles.md

 The RO-Crate profile can also lock down serialization expectation, for instance using a particular [version of RO-Crate](specification.html), [JSON-LD context](1.1/appendix/jsonld.html?highlight=@context#ro-crate-json-ld-context) or particular [packaging](1.1/appendix/implementation-notes.html#combining-with-other-packaging-schemes) like .zip or BagIt.

+For more examples, see the section [Profiles of RO-Crate in use](https://www.researchobject.org/2021-packaging-research-artefacts-with-ro-crate/manuscript.html#inuse) in the recent RO-Crate paper.

+## Formalizing RO-Crate profiles

+Currently an RO-Crate profile is in the form of an informal documentation for humans rather than machine-readable.

+Next version of the RO-Crate specification 1.2 will [formalize RO-Crate profiles](researchobject.org/ro-crate/1.2-DRAFT/profiles) as a **Profile Crate** - an RO-Crate that defines the profile.
+See the [Workflow Profile Crate](https://about.workflowhub.eu/Workflow-RO-Crate/ro-crate-preview.html) as example.

 ## Workflow RO-Crate profile

-[Workflow RO-Crate](https://about.workflowhub.eu/Workflow-RO-Crate/) is a profile of RO-Crate 1.1, which requires at least one [data entity](1.1/data-entities.html) that is a [ComputationalWorkflow](1.1/workflows.html).
+[Workflow RO-Crate](https://w3id.org/workflowhub/workflow-ro-crate/) is a profile of RO-Crate 1.1, which requires at least one [data entity](1.1/data-entities.html) that is a [ComputationalWorkflow](1.1/workflows.html).
 This workflow must also be indicated with `mainEntity` from the [Root Data set](1.1/root-data-entity.html).
 The Workflow RO-Crate profile further recommends how to accompany the native workflow definition with a [abstract CWL description](https://www.commonwl.org/v1.2/Workflow.html#Operation), diagram, and meaning of named subfolders `test` and `examples`.

 Profiles can also provide recommendations, for instance Workflow RO-Crate has a list of recognized [workflow languages](https://about.workflowhub.eu/Workflow-RO-Crate/#supported-workflow-types) and licenses.
 Serialization of Workflow RO-Crates are restricted to ZIP archives and with a filename ending with `.crate.zip`.